Exabyte-io/documentation/docs/collaboration/actions/organization/create.md

 # Promotional Offer

-If this is the first Organization being created by the user, he will be greeted with a message informing him about some special promotional benefits which we offer as part of the newly-created Organization.
-In particular, these benefits consist in 10 dollars that are offered as an initial [Account Balance](/accounts/balance.md) for the Organization, in the spirit of allowing the user to perform some preliminary tests and trial runs under his new Organization.
+If this is the first Organization being created by the user, he/she will be greeted with a message informing him about some special promotional benefits which we offer as part of the newly-created Organization.
+In particular, these benefits consist in 10 dollars that are offered as an initial [Account Balance](/accounts/balance.md) for the Organization, in the spirit of allowing the user to perform some preliminary tests and trial runs under his/her new Organization.

  This promotion will expire within 30 days following the Organization creation, or once the Account Balance has been depleted by the user.
 Any further usage of the Organization to perform computational tasks will then require future [payments](/accounts/accounting/increase-balance.md) to be made to the Account Balance.